iblech/constructive-algebra/README.md

 Note: When experimenting, use commit d1880d5f.
 All tests work at this commit.
 The next few commits point to a good direction, but are work in progress.
+You can also check out the continued-fractions branch.